 BA, State University College at Fredonia

-Dave Sluberski is a Senior Lecturer at the Rochester Institute of Technology’s School of Film and Animation, specializing in sound design and technology.
+Dave Sluberski is a Principal Lecturer at the Rochester Institute of Technology’s School of Film and Animation, specializing in sound design and technology.
 He was a consultant on the design team for Magic Spell Studio for all state-of-the-art sound design.
 He was Senior Audio Technologist at WXXI Public Broadcasting Council/NPR-PBS affiliate for 25 years.
 Through his company, West Rush Media LLC, he has produced, designed and mixed audio for a wide variety of broadcast media and digital distribution networks, including independent feature films and documentaries.
 WRM clients include the Grammy award-winning Rochester Philharmonic Orchestra, WXXI Public Broadcasting Council, the University of Rochester and the Canadian Broadcasting Corporation, as well as independent filmmakers.
 His many awards include the coveted George Foster Peabody Award (1994), as well as numerous Telly, Gabriel and NYS Emmy awards.
-Dave considers himself a recreational welder, and he and his wife enjoy their classic cars.
-In addition to his RIT and WRM work, he is currently advisor to the RAFAS/Rochester Association of Film Arts & Sciences.
-He and his wife, Dr. Sandra Boysen Sluberski, reside in Rush, NY.
+Dave considers himself a recreational welder.
+He and his wife, Dr. Sandra Boysen Sluberski enjoy their classic cars and reside in Rush, NY.

 In the News